ZZz

-In 2007, they opened the exhibition Nederclips in Stedelijk Museum 's-Hertogenbosch SM's by recording a video for the track "Grip", with producer Roel Wouters, for a live Audience. "zZz is playing: Grip" has been screened at festivals all over the world.
+In 2007, they opened the exhibition Nederclips in Stedelijk Museum's-Hertogenbosch SM's by recording a video for the track "Grip", with producer Roel Wouters, for a live Audience. "zZz is playing: Grip" has been screened at festivals all over the world.
 It has won best music video award at Festival du Clip in Paris and the Best Short Award at the Playgrounds festival in Tilburg.
 It was nominated as Best Animation for the Dutch Design Award 2008, as Best International Video at the MVA in London, for cutting edge Dutch music video at IAFF 2008.

-The concept of the music video has been used in a Fiat Punto ad.
+The song "Grip" and the concept of the music video have been used in a Fiat ad.

 The song "O.F.G." was used in the soundtrack of the video game Driver: Parallel Lines.
 The song "Soul" is featured in the soundtrack of the video game Driver: San Francisco in 2011.